Cosette standing next to suitcases and Yuri sitting on top of them. Bagpacks next to the suitcases. Behind us 2 blue doors. Long term traveling.

 Objections

 Wait till Yuri is out of the house, you’ll have plenty of time then.
 Well first of all we also want to travel with Yuri!
-By the time he’s 18 or 21 or around that age he likely will be traveling with friends or a partner or alone and doesn’t want to travel long term with his old folks.
+By the time he’s 18 or 21 or around that age he likely will be traveling with friends or a partner or alone and doesn’t want to travel long term with his parents.
 We want to make memories as a family.
 Next to that he can learn a lot from traveling around.
-Next to that we don’t want to wait another 10 to 15 years before we start traveling long term.
+And further we don’t want to wait another 10 to 15 years before we start traveling long term.
 We can do it now, so let’s do it.

 Yuri needs school for social interaction and for his further education.
 School is a good place for that, but not the only place to learn.
-On the road we would homeschool Yuri and we would find and/or stay at places where Yuri can play/interact with other kids.
+On the road we would homeschool Yuri and we would find and/or stay at places where Yuri can play and interact with other kids.
 There’s lots of other traveling families, who also meet up and we would want to do this.

 Yuri has a blue shirt on and a orange short.
 He's laying on the ground listening to the sea organ in Zagreb, Croatia.